Haude602/note_app/README.md

 Note app is a simple app to make notes, it uses CRUD operations of DBMS using SQLite and SQFlite.
 The notes are stored in local database inside the mobile.
 I also added firebase authentication in another version which is in '1) authentication' branch.

+Please clone different branches for different version of this app.
+Every new branch is added with some more updates.

 <div class="row">
   <div class="column">